- Valley View CUSD 365U

 The health and safety of our employees and school community remains our top priority.
 Valley View School District is committed to providing employees a safe and healthy work environment, to the greatest extent possible.
 Together we share a responsibility to help prevent the spread of Coronavirus (COVID-19) in our community.
 Information regarding the protocols for staff reporting of COVID-like symptoms, COVID-19 exposure, and COVID-19 positive illness can be found on the District’s Human Resources page.

 Student Wellness Protocols

 It is the District’s utmost priority to keep the entire school community safe and healthy during this pandemic.
-As such, the District intends to adhere to the guidance issued by the Centers for Disease Control (CDC) and the Illinois State Board of Education (ISBE) and Illinois Department of Public Health (IDPH) Joint Guidance Document regarding proper attendance and quarantine procedures.
+As such, the District intends to adhere to the guidance of the Centers for Disease Control (CDC) and the Illinois State Board of Education (ISBE), and the Illinois Department of Public Health (IDPH) with consultation from the Will County Health Department regarding proper attendance and quarantine procedures.